 To ensure consistency across the globe, the proposed standard used to generate tokens would be based on existing industry standards and would be available to all payment networks and other payment participants.
 Key elements of the proposed standard include:

 • New data fields to provide richer information about the transaction, which can help improve fraud detection and expedite the approval process

 • Consistent methods to identify and verify a consumer before replacing the traditional card account number with a token

 • A common standard designed to simplify the process for merchants for contactless, online or other transactions

 Once a standard is agreed to and implemented, issuers, merchants or digital wallet providers would be able to request a token so that when an account holder initiates an online or mobile transaction, the token – and not the traditional card account number – would be used to process, authorize, clear and settle the transaction in the same way traditional card payments are processed today.
 Tokens can be restricted in how they are used with a specific merchant, device, transaction, or category of transactions.

 If a token were generated for a one-time use, specific dollar amount, specified purchase at the designated merchant, under what circumstances would that token be of any use to anyone else?

 I don’t know about you but this certainly sounds like an important breakthrough in significantly reducing card fraud.

-To stay up to date on fraud trends and news, frequently visit our blog.
-TRC Interactive also offers online, interactive training on topics such as the Bank Secrecy Act.
-To learn more, contact us at email@example.com
+We will keep you informed as this proposed technology is developed.
+To stay up to date on financial institution trends and news, frequently visit our blog.
+To learn more about our online training solutions, contact us at email@example.com

 or (800) 222-9909.